Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

 sailop setup --ci github

-Templates served the web well for over a decade.
-But the convergence of utility-first CSS, component libraries, and AI generation has eroded their differentiation value.
-A ThemeForest template, a Shadcn starter, and raw AI output now produce nearly identical visual results.
+Templates served the web for over a decade.
+Then utility-first CSS, component libraries, and AI generation eroded their differentiation.
+A ThemeForest template, a Shadcn starter, and raw AI output now produce nearly identical results.

 - ThemeForest average: 72/100 (Grade D)